Get the FREE one-click dictionary software for Windows

 - run afoul, infringe, contravene

-Derived forms: conflicts, conflicting, conflicted
+Derived forms: conflicted, conflicting, conflicts

-Type of: action, ambivalence, ambivalency, breach, break, contrast, counterpoint, disagreement, go against, group action, incompatibility, infract, military action, offend, oppositeness, opposition, state, transgress, violate
+Type of: action, ambivalence, ambivalency, breach, break, contrast, counterpoint, disagreement, go against, group action, incompatibility, infract, military action, offend, oppositeness, opposition, outrage, state, transgress, violate

 Part of: war, warfare